Editor's choice: OppLoans Installment Loans

 A short-term loan is best saved as a last resort.
-Here are seven other options to look into before taking out a payday loan to cover rent:
+Here are eight other options to look into before taking out a payday loan to cover rent:

 Depending on the program, you might be asked to provide some or all of the following:

 If you’re waiting to see if you’ve been approved for housing assistance but still need to cover your back rent, follow these steps to apply for a short-term loan:

 You can also search for payday loan storefronts in your area, which may be able to fund your loan the same day you apply.